Is the world a prison or a playground?

 “So a question is really one of the forms in which wonder expresses itself.
 One of the reasons that we wonder is because we are limited, and that limitation is one of the great gateways to wonder.”
 Pg.
 21

 This idea of questioning, in my opinion, is the central tenet that makes dialogue so important.
 It is in light of the discussion that we can question and be questioned.
 This activity helps to set the bounds for our thinking and our action.
 If we walk around questioning, then we will soon realize that we know far less than what we would like to admit.
 This concept is both frightening and liberating.
 It’s like thinking that we are on a large cruise ship, but after some time of questioning, we realize that we are only on a small lifeboat.
 The boat is small and nimble but is highly susceptible to being tossed around by storms.
 Life is a series of storms whether we like it or not.
 What could help us through such storms time and again?
 Love?

 Love is perhaps the highest quality of human existence.
 To truly love another is a long and complicated process.
 We must first understand and love ourselves.
-From there we must realize that what we know of another will always only be a map, even though, their inner landscape is like a real city.
-This concept is to say, that we are only able to know another tangentially through verbal dialogue and that their internal landscape is far more expansive and complex than what we can ever grasp.
+From there, we must realize that what we know of another will always only be a map, even though their inner landscape is like a real city.
+This is to say; we are only able to know another through verbal dialogue.
+Their internal landscape is far more expansive and complex than what we can ever grasp.

 Additionally, love can seep in when we cultivate wonder.
 After all, it is tough not to love a situation that is shrouded in so much mystery.
 For example, how did we get here?
 How did it all start?
 Why is there nature?
 Why is there seemingly some hidden order embedded in this thing that we call life?
 Let us look at how a psychologist and a philosopher look at love.